Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 3. From a command line, navigate to the `x64` or `x86` directory, and run the `msiexec` command.
 For example:

+    For an interactive installation:

     ```bash
     msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=basic
     ```

-    for an interactive installation:
+    For a non-interactive installation:

     ```bash
     msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=basic /quiet
     ```

-    for an installation with no interaction.
+    For a non-interactive installation with OpenId Connect enabled:

+    ```bash
+    msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=oidc /quiet
+    ```

     >**Note:** Microsoft Office Primary Interop Assemblies are also installed, if they do not already exist in your version of Microsoft Office.